IBM/appnav/importcell.md

-# Import WAS ND Cell
+# Import WAS ND Cells

 Importing a WebSphere® Application Server Network Deployment cell creates a WAS-ND-Cell Kubernetes custom resource to represent the collective.
 The WAS-ND-Cell automatically discovers enterprise applications that are deployed on the collective.